alexaspinalldev/Terra-Java/README.md

 ## Testing Summary
 - **Manual Testing:**
-  - **Devices and Browsers Tested:** [List devices and browsers, ensuring testing was conducted with assistive technologies such as screen readers or keyboard-only navigation.]
+  - **Devices and Browsers Tested:** Tested manually on desktop and mobile devices
-  - **Features Tested:** [Summarise features tested manually, e.g., CRUD operations, navigation.]
-  - **Results:** [Summarise testing results, e.g., "All critical features worked as expected, including accessibility checks."]
+  - **Features Tested:** Signing up, logging in and out, adding, editing and removing Coffee listing fucntions were tested manually on all devices.
+  - **Results:** Mobile testing revealed a few bugs including stretched images and some specific restrictions on iOS around video autoplaying.
+This later issue was resolved by checking the Apple documentation on the subject.
 - **Automated Testing:**
-  - Tools Used: [Mention any testing frameworks or tools, e.g., Django TestCase.]
+  - Tools Used: Django Test
-  - Features Covered: [Briefly list features covered by automated tests.]
-  - Adjustments Made: [Describe any manual corrections to AI-generated test cases, particularly for accessibility.]
+  - Features Covered: CoffeeAdd, CoffeeUpdate and SignUp forms were tested using automated test cases.
+I had issues doing this using class-based test so I instead opted to test through the Python Shell.
+AI suggested this alternative approach.
+I could not get Automated view testing working unfortunately so had to rely on manual testing results.
+  - Adjustments Made: On my Coffee model, I had neglected to include the mandatory "max_length" attribute on my choice field.
+Resolving this allowed my form tests to pass.
+- **Validation:**
+  - **HTML:**
+  - **CSS:**
+  - **JS:**

 ## Future Enhancements
-- Users can register and leave reviews on coffee roasts where they comment and rate the coffee on different metrics.
+- Add more explicit view to Vendors of their listings that are unapproved, rather than filtering those out for all users
+- Add greater sidebar filtering options
+- Add a more appropriate homepage than just launchng straight into the catalogue
-- Add a webstore component to the site.
+- Add a webstore app to the site
+- Add the ability to contact vendors
+- Add the ability to leave reviews for the coffees